 Testicular sperm recovery may not always be successful in all azoospermic patients.
 Cryopreservation of supernumerary spermatozoa recovered from the epididymis or the testis is an important issue because microinjection of cryo-thawed sperm cells can avoid repeated surgery in future ICSI cycles

 Gamete Handling Prior to ICSI

 Fertilization by means of micromanipulation requires denudation of oocytes (i.e., removal of the surrounding cumulus and corona cells).
-This allows not only precise injection of the oocytes, but also the assessment of their maturity, which is of critical importance for ICSI.
-Cumulus and corona cells are removed using enzymatic procedure.
+This allows not only precise injection of the oocytes but also the assessment of their maturity, which is of critical importance for ICSI.
+Cumulus and corona cells are removed using the enzymatic procedure.
 Microscopic observations of the denuded oocytes include assessment of the zona pellucida and the oocyte, and the presence or absence of a Germinal Vesicle (GV) or a first polar body.

 For microinjection, spermatozoa from three different origins are processed: ejaculated sperm and surgically retrieved sperm from the epididymis or the testis.
 For all three categories, ICSI in combination with sperm cryopreservation is currently used successfully.

 Routinely, sperm samples for ICSI are processed by density-gradient centrifugation [using silane-coated silica particle colloid solutions, enriching the number of motile and morphologically normal sperm cells needed for assisted reproduction.